KateCB-DevOps/Asus-X299-Hackintosh/README.md

 * EFI-Validated-Distributions - Validated EFIs from other users
 * Kexts - Optional kexts that are optional depending on your build.
 * SSDT - Optional SSDTs that are optional depending on your build.
+* XHC-USB-Kexts - USB kexts created by users for specific motherboards.
+Please use [this](https://dortania.github.io/USB-Map-Guide/) as a proper guide to map your USB ports.

 # Hardware Specifications
 * Motherboard: ASUS WS X299 Sage/10G; BIOS 3101